pharaox/carnalitas_x/README.md

 * [Search & Trade Artifacts](https://steamcommunity.com/sharedfiles/filedetails/?id=2962238514), search for artifacts, buy them from other characters, and sell them to other characters.
 * [Travelers](https://steamcommunity.com/sharedfiles/filedetails/?id=3082182371), characters always travel to their home when it changes instead of teleporting.
 * [Active Courtiers](https://steamcommunity.com/sharedfiles/filedetails/?id=3157170996), courtiers search for spouses themselves for less micromanagement, stronger AI, and immersion.
+* [Pyrates](https://steamcommunity.com/sharedfiles/filedetails/?id=3797518189), take landless adventure to the seas with new buildings, contracts, and events.

 Thumbnail Source: [*The Slave Market* by José Navarro y Llorens](https://artvee.com/dl/the-slave-market-2/)